Apply a sensitivity label to content automatically

 You can choose to apply sensitivity labels to content automatically when that content contains specific types of sensitive information.
 When you configure a sensitivity label to be applied automatically, you see the same list of sensitive information types as when you create a data loss prevention (DLP) policy.
 So you can, for example, automatically apply a Highly Confidential label to any content that contains customers' personally identifiable information (PII), such as credit card numbers or social security numbers.

-Further, you can choose whether a condition must detect all of the sensitive infromation types, or just one of them.
+Further, you can choose whether a condition must detect all sensitive information types, or just one of them.
 And to make your conditions more flexible or complex, you can add groups and use logical operators between the groups.
 For more information, see Grouping and logical operators.

 When a sensitivity label is automatically applied, the user sees a notification in their Office app.
 They can choose OK to dismiss the notification.